digitag1971/MAAS/README.md

 - **Off-Grid Capabilities**: The design will favor energy and water independence to promote self-sufficiency and the conscious use of local resources.

 ## Assemblage
-While the kits define the components of the system, the arrangement, quantity, and placement of these kits will be determined by the needs of the inhabitants and their desired interactions and shared spaces.
-The system is intentionally designed to foster the development of "third places" – spaces for informal and free social interaction – which are vital for community development.
-The inherent modularity of the parts also allows for transformations of the assemblage over time, enabling adaptation to changing conditions and facilitating maintenance or replacements.
+While the kits define the components of the system, **the arrangement, quantity, and placement of these kits will be determined by the needs of the inhabitants and their desired interactions and shared spaces**.
+The system is intentionally designed to foster the development of **"third places" – spaces for informal and free social interaction – which are vital for community development**.
+The inherent **modularity** of the parts also allows for **transformations of the assemblage over time**, enabling adaptation to changing conditions and facilitating maintenance or replacements.

 ## Goals
-The primary goals of this research project are to design, prototype, and develop a database of modular element kits and their assembly instructions.
-This valuable resource will be shared as open-source material, allowing end-users to utilize and customize it based on local materials, context, and economic resources.
-The platform will be designed to accommodate the addition of further modular components or locally customized ones at any time, thereby expanding the possibilities for assembled configurations in a community-driven manner.
+The primary goals of this research project are to **design, prototype, and develop a database of modular element kits and their assembly instructions**.
+This valuable resource will be shared as **open-source material**, allowing end-users to **utilize and customize it based on local materials, context, and economic resources**.
+The platform will be designed to accommodate the addition of **further modular components or locally customized ones** at any time, thereby expanding the possibilities for assembled configurations in a community-driven manner.

 ## Open Research Project
 MAAS is conceived as an open research project, with the understanding that its development could take diverse directions depending on the specific aspects investigated, the materials chosen, the available machinery and facilities, and emerging research opportunities.
-As an independent research group, the team is open to collaborations and actively seeking research funding opportunities.
-Furthermore, they are available for mentoring workshops and seminars in both academic and non-academic settings.
+As an independent research group, the team is **open to collaborations and actively seeking research funding opportunities**.
+Furthermore, they are **available for mentoring workshops and seminars** in both academic and non-academic settings.

 ## Research Project Team
 - Andrea Graziano - architect & computational designer - Co-de-iT